department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/yellow-ribbon.md

 <h3 itemprop="name">Can I get this benefit?</h3>
 <div itemprop="itemListElement">

-You can get this benefit if **both of the following are true for you**:
+You can get this benefit if you meet both of the requirements listed below.

+**Both of these must be true:**
 - You qualify for the maximum benefit rate under the Post-9/11 GI Bill, **and**
-- Your school takes part in the Yellow Ribbon Program and has confirmed your enrollment with us.
+- Your school takes part in the Yellow Ribbon Program and has confirmed your enrollment with us

 You may be able to get this benefit if you’re the dependent of a Veteran who qualifies for transfer of entitlement for the Post-9/11 GI Bill. <br />
 [Find out about transferring Post-9/11 GI Bill benefits](/education/gi-bill/transfer/).<br />